FoNDUE-HTR/Documentation/KRAKEN.md

 - `region` if you do not use subtypes
 - `subtype` if you use subtypes

-This step will create a `my-dataset/config.yml` file in the directory where the grountruth is.
+This step will create a `my-dataset/config.yml` file in the directory where the command is launched.

 ### 5.2 Train the model